Terms and Conditions of Sale

 The personal data collected is retained for the duration of the contractual relationship, and for as long as the Publisher may be held liable.

-After the retention period, the Publisher undertakes to permanently delete the data of the individuals concerned without keeping a copy.
+Once the retention period has expired, the Publisher undertakes to permanently delete the data of the individuals concerned without keeping a copy.

 9.3.6.
 Security and confidentiality of personal data